Goal Setting for Neurodivergent Individuals

 Anxiety

-Executive Dysfunction and Goal Setting
+Executive Dysfunction & Goal Setting

 Attention Difficulties: Challenges with sustaining attention can make it hard to follow through on long-term goals.

 Perfectionism: The need for perfection can make it difficult to set goals.
-If you fear failure, you may avoid goal setting altogether.
+If you fear failure, you may avoid goal-setting altogether.

 Sensory Sensitivities: An environment that is overwhelming can make it difficult to concentrate on goal-setting.